lowlighter/mizu/@mizu/eval/README.md

 ## Notes

 > [!WARNING]
-> Usage of this directive is discouraged and it is recommended to use alternative directives whenever possible for improved maintainability and security reasons.
-It is nevertheless still offered to help covering edge cases.
+> Use this directive sparingly, prefer alternative directives for better maintainability and security.
+This directive is intended for edge cases.

 > [!NOTE]
-> It is executed after the element and all of its children have been completely processed.
+> The expression runs **after** the element and all its children have been fully processed.